 Sake is not only fun to drink, but it works really well in a marinade.
 The flavor from the sake won't overpower the chicken but will enhance the flavor and help the soy sauce and ginger work its way into the meat.
 This is a perfect make-ahead meal that can be combined and stored in a freezer back for up to one month.
 Simply thaw and grill.

 - 4 large chicken breasts (boneless and skinless)

 - 1 tablespoon/15 mL water

-- Pour the mixture over the chicken, making sure it is well coated.
-Seal bag and refrigerate for 2-4 hours.
+Pour the mixture over the chicken, making sure it is well coated.
+Seal bag and refrigerate for 2 to 4 hours.

-- Remove chicken from bag, reserving marinade.
+Remove chicken from bag, reserving marinade.
 Set chicken onto a clean plate.
 Place reserved marinade into a pot and bring to a boil.
-Reduce heat and simmer on low for 2-3 minutes and remove from heat.
+Reduce heat and simmer on low for 2 to 3 minutes and remove from heat.

-- Place chicken onto grill and baste liberally with reserved marinade, and cook for 5-7 minutes.
+Place chicken onto the grill and baste liberally with reserved marinade, and cook for 5 to 7 minutes.

-- Turn chicken, baste, and allow to cook for another 6-8 minutes or until internal temperature reaches 165 degrees F. Discard any remaining marinade.
+Turn chicken, baste, and allow to cook for another 6 to 8 minutes or until internal temperature reaches 165 F. Discard any remaining marinade.

 Once cooked, remove breasts from grill and place onto a platter and serve.